Little Man (Cheyenne Arrow Keeper)

 Little Man was an American tribal leader of Cheyenne ancestry.

+Life

 Little Man was the son of Stone Forehead's sister and thus the cousin of Black Hairy Dog.
-At the latter's death, circa.1883, Little Man succeeded him as Keeper.
-His father Turtle Following His Wife and his mother Running Face along with his brother White Beaver.
+At the latter's death, circa.
+1883, Little Man succeeded him as Keeper.
+His father was Turtle Following His Wife, and his mother was Running Face.
+He had a brother named White Beaver.